Items tagged “cardiology”

 Atrial septal defect

-Atrial septal defects (ASDs) are the second most common congenital heart defect after ventricular septal defects and the most common to become symptomatic in adulthood.
+Atrial septal defect (ASD) is the second most common congenital heart defect after ventricular septal defects and the most common to become symptomatic in adulthood.
 They are characterized by an abnormal opening in the atrial septum allowing communication between the right and left atria.
-Du...
+Due t...